 Instructors may follow these four steps as a guide to shift their instruction to an asynchronous alternative delivery method and help students to continue making progress in their studies:

 - Adapt the course content, pedagogy, and assessment, if necessary, to fit and alternative means of instruction.
-The Office of Faculty Affairs can provide guidance.
+The Office of Academic Affairs can provide guidance.

 - Use the Learning Management Systems (LMS) of Moodle for communicating with students about your course.
 All classes have a Moodle (LMS) course site, for your students to access the site, you will need to make it "visible.
 Students enrolled in your course section will automatically have access to the website once it is visible.

 - Use the Learning Management Systems of Moodle to share course content, such as lecture notes, PowerPoint slides, assignments, and other course materials that can be uploaded (posted) to your LMS course site.

 - Use Zoom to stream or record class lectures.
 Many faculty members may choose to schedule a Zoom class meeting with their students.
 These Zoom class lectures can also be recorded to be viewed at a later time if desired.

 Many of our faculty members already use these tools and pedagogical approaches.
 Detailed instructions for each step are provided below.

 Communicate with Students about your Course: If you are already using an LMS platform (Moodle default), you should continue to use your existing platform.
 Review your Current Syllabus and Adapt: